Why is colour important?

 Step 4 Which colours are already in the space

 For example: when you have a wooden floor, your floor is brown.
 Choose a colour which matches brown.
-Beige for example, green or purple to make a statement.
+Beige, for example, green or purple to make a statement.
 But when you use a colour, make sure that the colour comes back to another item in the room.
-For example flower pots.
+Flower pots, paintings or furniture can help you.

 If you want to do it perfectly, make sure the colours of your whole house are in balance.